krc-coding/h5-lokale-booking/Documentation/ProductRepport.md

 ### Admins:

-For teachers and admins to be able to more, they need to login, which can be done through the login button in the top right of the app.
+For teachers and admins to be able to do more, they need to login, which can be done through the login button in the top right of the app.

 *On a fresh setup there only exists one user, which is the system admin user*